blanklog/CameraCalibration_Qt/readme.md

 Camera calibration program base on OpenCV.
 A tool.
+It can calibrate fisheye Lens with charUco chess board and normal chess board.

 ## Manual